jorio/Bugdom/BUILD.md

     ```
 1. The game gets built in `build/Release/Bugdom.exe`.
 Enjoy!

-## How to build the game on Linux et al.
+## How to build the game manually on Linux et al.

 1. Install the prerequisites from your package manager:
     - Any C++20 compiler